rmosolgo/graphql-ruby/guides/queries/interpreter.md

   These depend on the now-removed `Rewrite` step, which wasted a lot of time making often-unneeded preparation.
 Most of the attributes you might need from an `irep_node` are available with `extras: [...]`.
 Query analyzers can be refactored to be static checks (custom validation rules) or dynamic checks, made at runtime.
 The built-in analyzers have been refactored to run as validators.

+  A new style of analyzers has been added, which rely only on the query AST.
+By using the interpreter, you automatically opt-in into the new analysis runtime, which is [described here](guides/queries/ast_analysis.md).

   `irep_node`-based lookahead is not supported.
 Stay tuned for a replacement.

 - `rescue_from`